SirJavik/Now-Playing-Widget-for-Azuracast-Stations/readme.txt

 == Description ==

 This plugin adds a widget to your WordPress sidebar showing the currently played song of a AzuraCast station by their public API.
 You're able to configure whether to display the album, title, artist, artwork and player links.
 Important: By version 2.0.0 you need to use the station shortcode instead of station id.
 It's necessary because AzuraCast's Live Now-Playing Api won't support station ids.
-To use WebSockets you need to enable WebSocket Support in the administration interface of your AzuraCast instance.
+You need to enable websocket support in your AzuraCast Instance.

 == Installation ==